Written by Greg Ellifritz

 I’ve actually carried a bag like that for years.
 I just didn’t know it had a cool name like “Bag of Doom.”
 Many of my fellow police officers carry them on duty as well.

 I really don’t know how useful it is.
 I’ve never pulled mine out of my police car.
 Most crisis situations are over well before anyone has a chance to run to the car for their BOD.
 Still, it’s a comforting feeling to know you have some extra supplies if you need them.

 My BOD is structured specifically for my situation and surroundings.
-On duty, I carry a Glock 21 .45acp pistol.
+On duty, I carry a Glock 17 9mm pistol.
 I also carry an AR-15 rifle and have a Benelli 12 gauge shotgun in the car.
 My backup pistol is generally a .38 snub.
 Primarily, I want my BOD to carry ammunition for all of these guns in case I need to reload.

 Secondarily, I want some spare ammo for my fellow officers who may be carrying pistols that are of a different caliber than mine.
-Our agency also issues Glock 22 and Glock 23 pistols in .40 and a lot of officers carry them.
-After I loaded my bag up, I filled the extra space with spare Glock 22 magazines (usable in both guns).
-I also have a couple Glock 9mm mags as well as I occasionally carry one of those in place of my .38.
+Our agency also issues Glock 21 and Glock 22 pistols in .40 and .45.
+A lot of officers carry them.
+After I loaded my bag up with bullets for my guns, I filled the extra space with spare Glock 21 and 22 magazines.

 If there is so much shooting going on that I need my BOD, I’ll likely need some medical gear as well.
 I carry pressure dressings, a tourniquet, and hemostatic gauze on my person, but I added some extra supplies to the BOD in case I use those up.